Enveritas’ technology lets small growers tap into the market for sustainable coffee

-Demand for sustainable coffee is growing, a boon for socially conscious coffee lovers–but many small growers are missing out because they lack the ability to verify that their coffee beans are grown using fair labor and eco-friendly practices.
+Demand for sustainable coffee is growing, a boon for socially conscious coffee lovers — but many small growers are missing out because they lack the ability to verify that their coffee beans are grown using fair labor and eco-friendly practices.
 In fact, verification is often accessible only to large coffee estates or cooperatives.
 Enveritas wants to change that.
-The non-profit, which recently completed Y Combinator’s accelerator program, uses geospatial analysis to make the process more efficient, enabling it to offer free verification to small farms.
+The nonprofit, which recently completed Y Combinator’s accelerator program, uses geospatial analysis to make the process more efficient, enabling it to offer free verification to small farms.

 Enveritas’ goal is to end poverty in the coffee sector by 2030.
-Before founding Enveritas in 2016, CEO David Browning and head of operations Carl Cervone worked at TechnoServe, a non-profit that serves businesses in developing economies.
+Before founding Enveritas in 2016, CEO David Browning and head of operations Carl Cervone worked at TechnoServe, a nonprofit that serves businesses in developing economies.
 Browning led TechnoServe’s global coffee practice, while Cervone advised coffee growers in Africa, Asia and Latin America about sustainability trends.

 Browning tells TechCrunch that TechnoServe’s coffee team spent a lot of time working with small farmers, many of whom don’t have access to sustainability verification because their farms are too remote or small.
 The typical coffee grower served by Enveritas has less than two hectares of land, lives on less than $2 a day and relies on cash crops for their family’s income.